Spanish gold Lynx

-The Spanish gold lynx or Lynx or Lince iberico of gold or Spanish Doubloon is a gold bullion coin issued by the Kingdom of Spain, minted for the first time in 2021 for the Spanish Royal Mint.
+The Spanish gold lynx or Spanish doubloon (name for the entire lynx series and successors) is a gold bullion coin issued by the Kingdom of Spain, minted for the first time in 2021 for the Spanish Royal Mint.
 Its grade is pure gold 999.9 (24 carats) according to Provision 14038 of BOE no. 198 of 2021.
 The quality of its minting is Proof Reverse, for which the motifs have a mirror shine while the background is matte.